brunzefb/ubuntu-20-devops-tools/README.md

 * 2 Virtual CPU's (more is OK).
 * Video memory set to 64mb may be better for large screens.
 * Setting up bidirectional clipboard sharing in VirtualBox (YourVM)->Settings->General->Advanced->Shared Clipboard may be useful.
 This will only work after the VMWare guest estensions are installed.
 * I suggest not scaling the display in VirtualBox, nor in Ubuntu's Display Settings, keep it at 100%.
-Most applications (like Chrome, VSCode) offer a Zoom mode, which is preferrable from a performance standpoint.
+Most applications (like Chrome, VSCode, Terminal) offer a Zoom mode or Font Size, which is preferrable from a performance standpoint.

-### Todo before installing VirtualBox Guest additions
+### Todo before installing VirtualBox Guest additions (inside Ubuntu)
-In a terminal run: (Super+Ctrl+T to launch Terminal)
+In a terminal run: (Ctrl+Alt+T to launch Terminal)

 ```
 sudo apt install -y build-essential dkms linux-headers-$(uname -r)